Osei Sankofa: Ebbsfleet United

 After leaving Hayes & Yeading United, Sankofa joined Ebbsfleet United in the summer of 2013.

 Sankofa made his Ebbsfleet United debut in the opening game of the season, in a 0–0 draw against Havant & Waterlooville, keeping the club a clean sheet.
 Since making his debut for the club, Sankofa became a first team regular at the starting eleven, playing in the defence.
-After suffering an injury in mid–March, it wasn't until on 5 May 2014 when he scored his first goal for the club, in a 4–0 win over Dover Athletic to win the Kent Senior Cup.
+After suffering an injury in mid–March, On 5 May 2014, he scored his first goal for the club, in a 4–0 win over Dover Athletic to win the Kent Senior Cup.
 However, in the last remaining matches of the 2013–14 season, Sankofa was demoted from the first team to the substitute bench.

 At the end of the 2013–14 season, he was released by the club.
 By the time of his departure, Sankofa made 30 appearances and scoring once in all competitions.

 Whitehawk

 After leaving Ebbsfleet United, Sankofa joined Whitehawk.

 Sankofa made his Whitehawk debut in the opening game of the season, starting the whole game in a 2–1 loss against Staines Town.
-It wasn't until on 23 August 2014 when he scored his first goal for the club, in a 1–0 win against his former club, Ebbsfleet United.
+On 23 August 2014, he scored his first goal for the club, in a 1–0 win against his former club, Ebbsfleet United.
 Since making his Whitehawk debut, he established himself in the starting eleven for the side.
 He then scored his second goal for the club, in a 3–2 win over St Albans City on 8 November 2014.
 He later scored again on 16 December 2014, in a 1–1 draw against Weston-super-Mare.
 Towards the end of the season, he helped the side win the Parafix Sussex Senior Cup after beating Lewes 4–0.

 At the end of the 2014–15 season, he went on to make 31 appearances and scoring 3 times in all competitions.
 The club decided to let him go after Sankofa took up a coaching role at Ebbsfleet United.